 The above table shows that cash and cash equivalents of the City.
-It can be seen that the cash levels of the City improved significantly from previous financial years to 2018/19 period and the years thereafter owing directly to a myriad of cash flow interventions introduced over the past
+It can be seen that the cash levels of the City improved significantly from previous financial years to 2018/19 period and the years thereafter owing directly to a myriad of cash flow interventions introduced over the past years.
+The 2018/19 MTREF has been informed by the planning principle of ensuring adequate cash reserves over the medium-term.
+Cash and cash equivalents totals R 639 million as at the end of the 2018/19 financial year and increases to R 947 million by 2020/21.

-For the 2018/19 MTREF the budget has been prepared to ensure high levels of cash and cash equivalents over the medium-term with cash levels anticipated to exceed R 661 million by 2019/20 and increase even higher to R 997 billion by 2020/21.
+For the 2018/19 MTREF the budget has been prepared to ensure high levels of cash and cash equivalents over the medium-term with cash levels anticipated to exceed R 623 million by 2019/20 and increase even higher to R 947 billion by 2020/21.
 Until such time that there is real organic growth in the local economy, these cash levels will not increase especially given the capital stance of reducing tendency for external borrowing and rather using internal reserves.